TAF-Verification/aeromet-py/docs/docs.md

 If you do not give this arguments, `Metar` object is instantiated with the current year and month.

 By default the parser do not raise any error when find a group that can't be parsed.
-For anulate this behavior provide the argument `truncate`, so it can raise a `ParserError` showing the unparsed groups as follows:
+For anulate this behavior provide the argument `truncate`, so it can raises a `ParserError` showing the unparsed groups as follows:

 ```python